Sep 02, 2020

 Now you’re ready to save the day if you wind up with shrunken wool.
 Just remember to take it slow and stretch carefully!

-Don't forget to protect your wool pieces with an effective clothes moth control trap.
+Don't forget to protect your wool pieces with an effective clothes moth traps.

 Wanna learn more about cashmere vs wool?
 Click the link to read it on our blog.